Noam2Stein/ggmath/README.md

 Aabbs have type aliases where `Aabb<2, ..>` is named `Rect` unlike `Aabb{3/4}`.
 `AabbCornered` is the default representation and `Rect{C/M}` stand for `AabbCentered` / `AabbMinMaxed`.

+### Performance

+`ggmath` heavily relies on rustc's heavy optimizations.

+This means that in release mode `ggmath` is optimal, but it will be slower than other math crates in debug mode.

 ### Crate Integration